 Blood test is often a key piece of evidence in DUI cases.
 Working with a lawyer experienced in challenging such evidence can greatly benefit anyone arrested for DUI.
 In the state of Nevada, a DUI conviction relies heavily on blood test evidence.
 When one is found to be driving with a BAC level of 0.08 percent or higher, he or she is considered to be driving under the influence.
 The driver will not only face a criminal charge, but will face license suspension as well.
-An experienced attorney may be able to challenge the evidence garnered during the blood test.
+An experienced Las Vegas criminal defense lawyer may be able to challenge the evidence garnered during the blood test.

 This can be done by attacking several key elements: